 Furthermore, they were the siblings of a ton of notable figures in Greek mythology.
 After all, their mother was the mother goddess in ancient Greece.
-In that sense, everyone can claim descendance from Gaia.
-The most significant of these siblingss include the Hecatoncheires, the Cyclopes, their father Uranus, and their uncle, Pontus.
-Meanwhile, their half-siblings included a number of water deities born between Gaia and Pontus.
+In that sense, everyone can claim descendence from Gaia.
+The most significant of these siblings include the Hecatoncheires, the Cyclopes, their father Uranus, and their uncle, Pontus.
+Meanwhile, their half-siblings included a number of water gods born between Gaia and Pontus.

 Siblings aplenty aside, the twelve Greek Titans went on to overthrow their lusty sire to better their own lot in life and ease the sorrow of their mother.
 Except, that isn’t entirely how things played out.

-The Earth-shaking Titan War led to the rise of the Olympians, and the rest is history.
+The Earth-shaking Titan War led to the rise of the Olympian gods, and the rest is history.

 The Greek Titans’ Family Tree